 Also, as data volumes grow, the regular reading and updating of the entire database is an impractical alternative for refreshing the warehouse.
 In other words, the feasibility of doing in-database work for deltas shrinks as table sizes grow.

-- enables multiple source change analyses (not just from one RDBMS)
+- enables multiple source change analyses (not just from one or a few RDBs, but all of them, plus flat files)

 - supports segmentation of inserts, deletes, and updates